IBCHgenomic/genovaranno/README.md

 ![](https://github.com/IBCHgenomic/eVaiutilities/blob/main/logo.png)

-- Parallel threaded SIMD Variant annotation uses dioxus for graph layout.
+- Parallel threaded variant annotation.
+For graph uses dioxus.
+- Each command can be used separately to prepapre the JSON.
-- Each annotation is done as a seaprate command also and also a single merged command for the complete annotation allowing the user to do complete annotation of the vcf files or specific parts of the annotation.
+- A single merged command for the complete annotation allowing the user to do complete annotation of the vcf files.
+- Database download and upgradation via dotenv.

 ```
  cargo build